-Housegreen takes on this challenge by addressing how might Gen Z achieve a successful plant care so that they can increase their indoor air quality, and more prominently make an impact on the environment.
+Housegreen takes on this challenge by addressing how might Gen Z achieve a successful plant care so that they can increase indoor air quality, and make an impact on environmental health.

 Some of the challenges we encountered while working on the project were: